-Since its commercial introduction in the early 1980s, it has been known that HVOF spraying can produce layers with low oxide levels, high toughness, and excellent adhesive strength.
-Compared to low-pressure plasma and vacuum plasma spraying, the HVOF process is based on different melting dynamics, which do not require the use of a controlled atmosphere.
-As a result, the original oxygen content of the wettable powder plays a significant role with regard to the layer quality.
-In this paper, the oxygen content of normal MCrAlY powder is varied and its influence on the quality of the sprayed coating is examined.
-It is concluded that, by controlling and limiting the initial oxygen content in the spray powder, better layer qualities with lower oxide proportions and higher density can be achieved.
+Since its commercial introduction in the early 1980s, it has been known that HVOF spraying can produce layers with low oxide levels, high toughness, and excellent adhesion strength.
+Unlike low-pressure and vacuum plasma spraying, the HVOF process does not require a controlled atmosphere.
+As a result, the oxygen content of the wettable powder plays a significant role in layer quality.
+In this paper, the oxygen content of normal MCrAlY powder is varied and its influence on coating quality is examined.
+It is shown that, by limiting the initial oxygen content in spray powder, higher density HVOF layers with lower oxide proportions can be achieved.
 Paper includes a German-language abstract.

 This content is only available as a PDF.

 Copyright © 2002 Verlag für Schweißen und verwandte Verfahren DVS-Verlag GmbH.
 All rights reserved.

 Verlag für Schweißen und verwandte Verfahren DVS-Verlag GmbH